obophenotype/upheno/src/patterns/dosdp-dev/README.md

 | Examples | [XPO (manual)](https://github.com/obophenotype/xenopus-phenotype-ontology/tree/master/src/patterns/data/manual/abnormallyDuplicatedAnatomicalEntity.tsv) |

 ### Abnormally duplicated anatomical entity in location
-*An anatomical entity that was abnormally duplicated in a location, such as a duplicated digit 1 on the right hand.*
+*An anatomical entity that was abnormally duplicated in a location, such as a duplicated digit 1 on the right hand, or HP:0006176 Two carpal ossification centers present at birth..*

 | Attribute | Info |
 |----------|----------|